khuedoan/nanopaas/README.md

 ## Application requirements

-- A `Dockerfile` to build your app
+- Written in one of the supported languages: Go, Java, Node.js, PHP, Python, Ruby, Scala

 ## Usage

-Fork this repository (optional but recommended) and clone it to your server:
+1. Fork this repository (optional but recommended) and clone it to your server:

 ```sh
 git clone git@github.com/<MY_USERNAME>/nanopaas
 cd nanopaas
 ```

-Initialize your first project:
+2. Initialize your first project:

 ```sh
 ./create.sh example-service master
 ```

-Add the service to the compose file (an entry for `example-service` is already present, you just need to update the domain and port):
+3. Add the service to the compose file (an entry for `example-service` is already present, you just need to update the domain and port):

 ```sh
 vim compose.yaml
 ```

-Add the server to your git remote:
+4. Go back to you application repo and add the server to your git remote:

 ```sh
 git remote add deploy git@<MY_SERVER>:</path/to/micropaas/data/source/example-service>
 ```

-Deploy!
+5. Deploy!

 ```sh
 git push deploy
 ```

+Wanna deploy another app?
+Just repeat step 2 to 5 :)

 ## Backup